Bronchopulmonary Dysplasia Symptoms, Causes and Risk Factors

 - Maternal conditions: Maternal smoking or use of illicit drugs, maternal malnutrition, and infections in the mother during the pregnancy may affect the normal growth of the fetus, and may lead to premature labor, development of respiratory distress syndrome, and eventually to BPD.

-- Other risk factors.
-These include:
+- Other risk factors:

 - Patent ductus arterosus.
 The ductus arteriosus is a blood vessel connects the right and left side of the heart that closes shortly after birth.
 This vessel is more likely to remain open in premature infants causing lung damage when too much blood flows into the lungs.